 I am a fan of T-shirts with graphic prints.
 One day I created some drawings based on traditional Orisha symbols and printed them just for myself to wear.
 T-shirts are a way of expressing yourself, you can walk around with a visible message and bring it into public space.

 Clothes are used to communicate between the individual and the society in the Yoruba traditions of indigo dyeing.
 Patterns and ornaments express personal feelings or speak about one’s status.
 The one wearing these textiles becomes a messenger.
 I wanted to share my Orisha drawings in this sense.
 Every image comes with its story - this was the idea for creating this blog.
 Connecting storytelling to images, contributing to the image of Orisha worldwide and honoring the beauty of Yoruba culture.
-The blog texts finally became more important than the T-Shirts.
+The blog texts quickly became the important part of this website!

 My name is Moussa Kone and I am a visual artist focused on drawings.
 The passion for Latin percussion brought me to Cuba and with batá-drumming started my journey into the world of the Orisha.
 Some longer stays in Berlin, where I met my Lukumí padrino, Havana, New York and Brasil gave me impressions from the diaspora.
 The Odu Idin Ileke and artist Susanne Wenger finally completed the circle from the Orisha back to the arts and led me to the Sacred Grove of Osogbo, Nigeria.
 As a student of Yorùbá language and philosophy, artist and member of the Susanne Wenger Foundation in Austria I am trying to tell interesting stories around the world of Orisha.
 This website is a small contribution, from my personal point of view.